oceanzhang88/MigrationViz/index.md

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Project2_17017442470190/CABoard?:language=en-US&:display_count=n&:origin=viz_share_link&:embed=yes&:showVizHome=no" width = '900' height = '700' scrolling='yes' style="display: block; margin: auto;"></iframe>

-California, historically known for its robust population growth, has been a beacon for those seeking opportunities in the tech industry, diverse job markets, and cultural richness.
+California, historically has been a beacon for those seeking opportunities in the tech industry, diverse job markets, and cultural richness.

 However, we can see that there is currently a decline now.
 From the map, we see that only 7 states saw more people moving to California than leaving it.
 For all the states that saw an influx of people from California, Texas emerged as the top destination for Californians, while for the states seeing an outflux to California, New Jersey notably saw the most people relocating to California than vice versa.